Turley Student Services Center

 Fairmont, WV 26554

 The Family Educational Rights and Privacy Act of 1974, commonly known as FERPA, provides students with the right to inspect and review information contained in their educational records, to challenge the contents of their educational records, to have a hearing if the outcome of the challenge is unsatisfactory and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels are unacceptable.
-Students who want to review their educational records must contact the Vice President for Student Services who oversees the areas where many of the educational records are maintained.
+Students who want to review their educational records must complete the FERPA Document Request Form and allow 45 days for release.
 Students may not inspect records to which they have waived their rights of inspection and review.

 FERPA applies to currently enrolled or formerly enrolled students (regardless of age or parental dependency status).